henrysky/astroNN/docs/source/neuralnets/apogee_bcnncensored.rst

 .. inheritance-diagram:: astroNN.models.apogee_models.ApogeeBCNNCensored
    :parts: 1

-`ApogeeBCNNCensored` can only be used with Apogee DR14 spectra
+`ApogeeBCNNCensored` can only be used with Apogee spectra with 7,514 pixels

 .. code-block:: python